-5 Written Questions
+5 Written questions

 - Compliance program

-- c The 7 steps to and effective _______________ are Management oversight; Corporate policies; Communication of standards and procedures; Compliance with standards and procedures; Delegaation of substantial discretionary authority; Consistent discipline; and Response and Corrective action.
+- a The 7 steps to and effective _______________ are Management oversight; Corporate policies; Communication of standards and procedures; Compliance with standards and procedures; Delegaation of substantial discretionary authority; Consistent discipline; and Response and Corrective action.

-5 Multiple Choice Questions
+5 Multiple choice questions

 - The so-called _____ _____ is where the fine is set high enough to match all the organizations assets - and basically put the organization out of business.
 This is warranted where the organization was operating primarily for a criminal purpose.

-5 True/False Questions
+5 True/False questions

 Dodd Frank Wall Street → Fortunately, if a bribe is unsuccessful, the company connot be found in violation of the FCPA. (true/false)